Jalapeno Popper Pigs in a Blanket

 Can pigs in a blanket be reheated?

 Yes!
-To reheat pigs in a blanket, turn the oven broiler on to low and place the pigs in blanket on a baking sheet on the middle rack of the oven for 5 minutes.
+To reheat pigs in a blanket, turn the oven broiler on to low.
+Place the pigs in blanket on a baking sheet on the middle rack of the oven for 5 minutes.

-Using this method to reheat them will keep the texture of the crescent rolls similar to when they were first baked, more so then heating them up in the microwave which can result in a soggy texture.
+Using this method to reheat them will keep the texture of the crescent rolls similar to when they were first baked.
+Heating them up in the microwave can result in a soggy texture.

 - Cream Cheese Stuffing Jalapeno Poppers

 - Slow Cooker Ham & Cheese Jalapeno Popper Dip

 Pigs in a Blanket Jalapeno Poppers